Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Experiment

 We also randomly generate a few other mixed datasets to simulate possible data leaks.
 In the following experiment, to save space, we just represent the performance of TALLRec, CoLLM-MF and BinLLM under the baseline ML-1M.
-It should be noted that due to the inconsistent impact of different data on the mode, the following results may not logically correspond exactly with the data in Table ~\ref{tab:llm_leakage_both}, but this does not prevent us from drawing conclusions.
+Note that Tables 3–6 use independently re-sampled leakage corpora and therefore do not need to numerically reconcile with Table~\ref{tab:llm_leakage_both}.
+We report them to illustrate qualitative trends across leakage compositions rather than to compare absolute magnitudes.

-In Tables ~\ref{tab:ml1m_llm_10pct_header} and ~\ref{tab:ml1m_pure_ood_60_header}, we study purely data breaches by only injecting ID (In-Domain) data or OOD (Out-of-Domain), which are two idealized situations.
+In Tables ~\ref{tab:ml1m_llm_10pct_header} and ~\ref{tab:ml1m_pure_ood_60_header}, we study purely data leakage by only injecting ID (In-Domain) data or OOD (Out-of-Domain), which are two idealized situations.
 It can be observed that after a data breach, the performance of models in Table ~\ref{tab:ml1m_llm_10pct_header} improves, while the performance of models in Table ~\ref{tab:ml1m_pure_ood_60_header} declines.
 This indicates that data leakage within the domain can improve the accuracy of model predictions, whereas the opposite is true for out-of-domain data.

 In Table ~\ref{tab:ml1m_mixed_5_30_no_base}, we change the total amount of the hybrid database while we adjust the proportion of data in the internal and external domains in Table ~\ref{tab:ml1m_mixed_15_30_no_base}.
 The impact of the mixed data from the experiment in Table ~\ref{tab:ml1m_mixed_5_30_no_base} on the model is smaller, with the variation rates of all three models not exceeding 6\%.
 In Table ~\ref{tab:ml1m_mixed_15_30_no_base}, after increasing the proportion of in-domain data, the performance of downstream models trained by data-contaminated LLMs improved.
 It can be seen that data leakage of different degrees has varying effects on model performance.